Cons or kids?

 Having one drug offender in jail usually costs around $14,000 a head annually, that means $65,548,000 is being spent to take care of drug offenders.
 That amount is more than the entire corrections budget was 25 years ago.

 No one believes that every one of those drug offenders should be set free.
 Some of them are a real scourge on the community, but a great many of those people are low-level offenders and/or people convicted of crimes involving marijuana.
-And more of them are entering the system every day.
+And more of them are entering the system every day thanks to services like RJF Felons who help them to find work.
 From the commission’s report:

 Research and data show that the increase in national prison populations was driven not by an increase in crime, but by state decisions to put more low-risk, non-violent offenders behind bars, to increase prison terms for violent and non-violent offenders alike, and to neglect community corrections and reentry programs, so a significant number of parole and probation violators return to prison.